UKMT Junior Maths Challenge

 I’m a teacher – how can I help my students prepare for the UKMT Junior Maths Challenge?

-1. Incorporate past UKMT Junior Maths Challenge questions into your ordinary lessons.
+Incorporate past UKMT Junior Maths Challenge questions into your ordinary lessons.
 Challenge questions are great for stretching your most able students – if you make your own worksheets you can add a few relevant challenge questions to the end, or have a few past papers printed out that students can try if they finish their main work in a lesson.

-2. Take your students to a computer room for a lesson (or a few lessons!) and let them try questions from the free Mathsaurus course ‘Get Ready for the Junior Maths Challenge’ – there are 125+ questions from recent UKMT Junior Maths Challenge papers, and each question has a video hint and solution.
+Take your students to a computer room for a lesson (or a few lessons!) and let them try questions from the free Mathsaurus course ‘Get Ready for the Junior Maths Challenge’ – there are 125+ questions from recent UKMT Junior Maths Challenge papers, and each question has a video hint and solution.
 There are no ads or distractions in the course and the course player also works well on iPads or even on smartphones!

-3. E-mail students and parents a link to the course ‘Get Ready for the Junior Maths Challenge’ , or send them past JMC papers to try on their own at home.
+E-mail students and parents a link to the course ‘Get Ready for the Junior Maths Challenge’ , or send them past JMC papers to try on their own at home.
 Many students and parents are enthusiastic about trying the challenges and if you send them a few links will end up doing a lot of work on their own.
-They will get ready for the challenges and improve their maths and your results with very little effort needed on your part.
+They will get ready for the challenges and improve their maths and their results with very little effort needed on your part.

 Is the UKMT Junior Maths Challenge similar to any other maths challenges?